-Patients’ risk of serious injury from medical mistakes, deadly infections and safety omissions have gradually increased at lower ranked hospitals throughout the U.S. A new study based on data collected from about 2,600 U.S. hospitals since 2016, has shown an estimated 160,000 lives are lost annually from avoidable medical errors.
+Specifically, this study is based on data collected from about 2,600 U.S. hospitals since 2016.
+It estimates that around 160,000 lives are lost annually from avoidable medical errors.
 This study is based on information shared from Leapfrog Hospital Safety Grade.

-Leapfrog Hospital Safety Grade is a non-profit that issues grades to hospitals based on safety and quality ranging from A to F. The CEO of the group, Leah Binder, says that nearly all of the mistakes they track are preventable.
+Leapfrog Hospital Safety Grade is a non-profit that issues hospital grades based on safety and quality.
+The assigned grades range from A to F. The CEO of the group, Leah Binder, says that nearly all of the mistakes they track are preventable.
 “These are avoidable deaths – the deaths that are accidental or the result of a mistake made in the hospital,” she said.

-The analysis also found that D and F hospitals carry nearly twice the risk of mortality of A hospitals.
-Over 50,000 lives could be saved if all hospitals performed at the level of A graded hospitals.
+Furthermore, this analysis found that D and F hospitals carry nearly twice the risk of mortality of A hospitals.
+The conclusions show the potential reduction of fatalities by 50,000 lives.
+In order to accomplish this, hospitals should maintain the same standards as A-grade hospitals.

 What the findings reveal is that some of the nation’s most dangerous medical centers have become even riskier for patients.

-Mercy Medical Center – West Lakes in West Des Moines and Sartori Memorial Hospital in Cedar Falls both received a “D” safety grade.
-Patients at these hospitals faced a 92% greater risk of suffering an avoidable death.
+Mercy Medical Center – West Lakes in West Des Moines received a “D” safety grade.
+Additionally, Sartori Memorial Hospital in Cedar Falls also received a “D” safety grade.
+In conclusion, patients at these hospitals faced a 92% greater risk of suffering an avoidable death.